dragonflyoss/Dragonfly2/docs/en/deployment/installation/kubernetes/helm.md

     enable: true
 ```

+#### Case 2: Version 2 config without config_path

+- Option 1 - Allow charts to inject config_path and restart containerd.

+    This option also enable multiple registry mirrors support.

+    > Caution: if there are already many other mirror config in config.toml,
+    should not use this option, or migrate your config with `config_path`.

+    Chart customize values.yaml:

+    ```yaml
+    containerRuntime:
+      containerd:
+        enable: true
+        injectConfigPath: true
+    ```

+- Option 2 - Just mirror only one registry
+which `dfdaemon.config.proxy.registryMirror.url` is

+    Chart customize values.yaml:

+    ```yaml
+    containerRuntime:
+      containerd:
+        enable: true
+    ```

-**Case 3: Version 1**
+#### Case 3: Version 1

-With version 1 config.toml, only support the registry which `dfdaemon.config.proxy.registryMirror.url` is.
+With version 1 config.toml, only support
+the registry which `dfdaemon.config.proxy.registryMirror.url` is.

 Chart customize values.yaml: